 Again, I am now able to make some sense (even dimly) of several matters which have never before made sense to me (unless I rationalized them away as many do by saying, “Well, God’s thoughts are not our thoughts.”

 Can a few years of sin—80 or 100 or more—truly merit a never-ending punishment for sins committed during a life into which none of us asked to be born?
 Even human courts are more merciful than that.
 God says he does not hold his anger continually (Micah 7: 18).
 In fact, all of God’s wrath and anger against our sin was totally and completely—once and for all—poured out upon his Son on the cross of Calvary.
-God is no longer angry at sin or at sinners.
-His wrath against sin and sinners was totally dissipated at the cross of Calvary!
+God is no longer angry at our sin.
+His wrath against our sin against Him was totally dissipated at the cross of Calvary!

 God commands us to freely forgive all who ask forgiveness of us—even to those who do not ask, for that matter.
 Will he do less than he asks of us?
 Will mere death thwart God’s forgiveness?
 If people in a lake of fire cry out for forgiveness, will God withhold it from them merely because they no longer live a mortal life on this plane of existence?
 Is not genuine repentance what God desires, regardless of what causes the repentance?
 What is wrong with having people motivated by fire to repent?
 Just questions . . .

 God commands us to show mercy to others.
-Yet, would God be displaying mercy if he demands a never-ending hell as payment for 80 to 100 years of sin, sin caused by an inborn nature which one did not choose to possess?
+Yet, would God be displaying mercy if he demands a never-ending hell as payment for 80 to 100 years of sin, sin caused by human nature which one did not choose to possess?

 The Laodicean Church of Revelation is severely rebuked for being blind (3: 17).
 I believe that its blindness, in part, is to the truth about God’s love, justice, power, and ultimate redemption for all humanity.